 - “The biggest benefit for Prettier for us was being able to format the entire code base at once.”

 Clean up an existing codebase

 Since coming up with a coding style and enforcing it is a big undertaking, it often slips through the cracks and you are left working on inconsistent codebases.
 Running Prettier in this case is a quick win, the codebase is now uniform and easier to read without spending hardly any time.

 - “Take a look at the code :) I just need to restore sanity.”

-Purely technical aspects of the projects aren't the only thing people look into when choosing to adopt prettier.
-Who built and uses it and how quickly it spreads through the community have a non trivial impact.
+Purely technical aspects of the projects aren't the only thing people look into when choosing to adopt Prettier.
+Who built and uses it and how quickly it spreads through the community has a non-trivial impact.

 - “The amazing thing, for me, is: 1) Announced 2 months ago.
 2) Already adopted by, it seems, every major JS project.
 3) 7000 stars, 100,000 npm downloads/mo”